ss-sun/Interpretable-ML-sources/README.md

 # Interpretable-ML-sources
-collection of works on Interpretable ML
+collection of works on Interpretable ML, mainly on inherently interpretable ML

+People and groups

+Talks

+book

+papers: